STEM SHOWCASE: Instructions / PROCEDURES

 Judging and Prize Ceremony

-- Judges will be looking at how your idea is presented, how well you know and show interest in your topic, and how creative your project is.
+- Judges will be looking at how your idea is presented, how well you know and show interest in your topic, and how creative or original your project is.

-- At the conclusion of the showcase presentations, the judges will confer and then the organizers will announce when judges have chosen their winners.
+- At the conclusion of the finalist presentations, the judges will confer once more and then the organizers will announce when judges have chosen their winners.

 - Organizers will let everyone know when we will begin our award ceremony